storj/docs/app/(docs)/object-mount/user-guides/credentials/page.md

 To re-associate a previously paired remote container with a different credential file, use {code}`pair` with the same remote URI and a different credential file.

 :::{note}
-cunoFS verifies that a remote container is accessible when pairing it with a credential file. cunoFS auto-detects an AWS region if it is not specified, or is invalid.
+Object Mount verifies that a remote container is accessible when pairing it with a credential file.
+Object Mount auto-detects an AWS region if it is not specified, or is invalid.
 :::

 (user-guide-azure-sas)=